charlyalizadeh/PathFinding/README.md

 ![](readmeImages/DijkstraDiff1.gif)
 ![](readmeImages/AstarDiff1.gif)

 After this test I thought one of my algorithm had a problem because they didn't find the same solution.
-So I displayed the score and it showed that they just foound different path with the same score.
+So I displayed the score and it showed that they just found different path with the same score.

 ![](readmeImages/DijkstraDiffi.PNG)
 ![](readmeImages/AStarDiff.PNG)